uccser/cs-unplugged/docs/source/author/topics.rst

 - **Referenced In:** ``topics/content/structure/structure.yaml``

-- **Purpose:** Defines the learning outcomes avilable for all topics.
+- **Purpose:** Defines the learning outcomes available for all topics.

 - **Required Fields:**